MINIX NEO X8 Plus Media Hub Review

 Aside from the standard Android Setting Menus, there is another MINIX branded application named settingMbox.
 Simplistic in nature, this App provides straightforward configuration options for networking, display, advanced control, system information and Over the Air (OTA) system updates.

 Recently MINIX changed how their system updates work.
 The now deprecated OTA service has been replaced with a Firmware Over the Air (FOTA) update system - no more manual updates are required, all future updates are available to download from Amazon hosted servers mirrored worldwide and install automatically.

 Noticeable improvements are present in current firmware releases, along with a lengthy list of fixes and system advancements.
 Out of the box X8 Plus has the latest firmware pre-installed.
 Other devices manufactured prior to 2015 may require a manual update of the firmware to take advantage of newly available FOTA features.
 If you do not see the FOTA option under your software menu, you're most likely running an outdated version of firmware.
 Check the MINIX forums on how to manually upgrade.

 Pre-installed are popular applications such as Netflix, Skype, Gmail, Google Maps, AirDroid, Miracast and custom a build of XBMC.
-Complete access to Google Play is available to download all your favourite Android Apps too.
+Complete access to Google Play is available to download all your favorite Android Apps too.
 There is no needless bloatware installed from what I've observed, just a clean Android environment with a good mix of the essentials.
 New to this software build is support for Google TV Remote and FOTA Service (System Update).

 For those unfamiliar, XBMC is an Open Source home theater application which is freely available for Linux, Mac/iOS, Windows, Raspberry Pi and Android.